CiscoDevNet/sd-wan-ansible-pipeline-code/README.md

 1. Use `virl nodes` to find node management IP addresses.
 1. When running the attach-template.yml playbook, you can limit the playbook to a specific node (e.g `--limit=vedge1`).
 1. When running the configure.yml playbook, you can limit the playbook to just control plane or just edge with `--limit=control` and `--limit=edge`.
+1. The vManage UI can be accessed by browsing to the IP address of vmanage1.